Multimodal Representation Learning Conditioned on Semantic Relations: Methodology

 \subsection{Relation-Conditioned Contrastive Learning}

-As shown in Figure~\ref{fig:method}, each sample is denoted as $V_i = (T_i, I_i)$, where $T_i$ and $I_i$ are the textual and visual descriptions of the item.
-Pairs of samples $(V_i, V_j)$ are associated with a natural-language semantic relation $e_{ij}$, which serves as contextual guidance for representation learning.
-When $i \neq j$, $e_{ij}$ encodes inter-sample semantic relation, illustrated by the yellow or red connections in Figure~\ref{fig:method}.
+As shown in Figure~\ref{fig:method}(a), each sample is denoted as $V_i = (T_i, I_i)$, where $T_i$ and $I_i$ are the textual and visual descriptions of the item.
+Pairs of samples $(V_i, V_j)$ are associated with a natural-language semantic relation $e_{ij}$, which defines the semantic context under which their relevance is determined and conditions representation learning.
+When $i \neq j$, $e_{ij}$ encodes inter-sample semantic relation, illustrated by the yellow or red connections.
 When $i = j$, $e_{ii}$ reflects intra-sample semantic relation, depicted as blue connections in the figure (see Section~\ref{sec:posneg} for details).
-Our goal is to learn an encoder $\mathcal{F}_\theta$ that produces relation-conditioned features $\mathbf{z}_T(e_{ij})$ and $\mathbf{z}_I(e_{ij})$ for each sample under the contextual semantics relation of $e_{ij}$.
+Our goal is to learn an encoder $\mathcal{F}_\theta$ that produces relation-conditioned features $\mathbf{z}_T(e_{ij})$ and $\mathbf{z}_I(e_{ij})$ for each sample under the semantics relation of $e_{ij}$.

-Unlike traditional contrastive learning that operates only on matched pairs (i.e., the diagonal of the similarity matrix), our approach supports many-to-many alignment across samples linked by semantic relations.
-This is visualized in the colored regions of the similarity matrices in Figure~\ref{fig:method}, where multiple off-diagonal entries are treated as positive pairs, each conditioned on a distinct relation.
-Different colors correspond to different semantic contexts, indicating that we extract features specifically modulated by the meaning of each $e_{ij}$ rather than relying on a single global embedding.
+Unlike standard contrastive learning, which only treats matched image--text pairs as positives, \rcml{} enables relation-dependent many-to-many alignment across samples.
+As illustrated in Figure~\ref{fig:method}(b), the similarity matrix is no longer restricted to diagonal positives.
+Instead, samples connected by the same semantic relation form structured positive regions that extend beyond the diagonal, while samples outside these regions are treated as negatives.
+Different colors in the similarity matrices correspond to different semantic relations, each inducing a distinct contrastive structure over the sample set.

-To optimize such relation-aware alignment, we define a contrastive objective that operates over contextualized features.
-Beyond cross-modal alignment, we incorporate intra-modal consistency by enforcing that text and image features are coherent under the same semantic relation.
-Specifically, we design a unified loss with three components: (1) text-to-image and image-to-text contrast for cross-modal consistency, and (2) text-text and (3) image-image contrast for intra-modal coherence.
-This formulation enables \rcml{} to learn features that are semantically aligned both across and within modalities, all under the conditioning of relation descriptions.The overall loss is given by:
+To optimize such relation-conditioned alignment, we define a contrastive objective over relation-conditioned representations.
+The objective is designed to explicitly pull together samples that are semantically related under the same relation while pushing apart those that are not, across both cross-modal and intra-modal views.
+Beyond standard cross-modal alignment, we further enforce intra-modal coherence so that samples connected by the same semantic relation remain consistent even within a single modality.
+Specifically, cross-modal terms align textual and visual representations under the same relation, while intra-modal terms promote consistency among samples connected by that relation within each modality.
+Concretely, we implement this objective using a unified contrastive loss that jointly accounts for cross-modal (text--image) and intra-modal (text--text, image--image) alignment.
+The overall loss is defined as:

 where each term follows the same contrastive formulation:

 where $x, y \in \{\text{txt}, \text{img}\}$ and $\tau$ is a temperature parameter.
 Relation-conditioned features $\mathbf{z}_x^i(e_{ij})$ is defined in Section~\ref{sec:rela}, and the construction of positive/negative samples is described in Section~\ref{sec:posneg}.